dward2/BME547/Resources/Databases/mongo_db_class_module_conflicts.md

 `another_module.PhoneNumber` class.

-Unfortunately, just importing the definition created in the `database` module can also cause problems.
+Unfortunately, just importing the definition created in the `database` module will not solve the problem either, and can create other problems.
 For example, if `another_module` is re-written as
 follows:
 ```
 # another_module.py